-DigiCert uses its PIN-protected PED Keys and PED device to activate the Luna SA cryptographic module containing its CA private keys.
+DigiCert activates the cryptographic module containing its CA private keys according to the specifications of the hardware manufacturer.
 This method has been evaluated as meeting the requirements of FIPS 140-2 Level 3.
-The Luna SA is held under two-person control as explained in Section 5.2.1.2 and elsewhere in this CP/CPS.
+The cryptographic hardware is held under two-person control as explained in Section 5.2.2 and elsewhere in this CP/CPS.

 All DigiCert personnel and Subscribers are instructed to use Strong Passwords and to protect PINs and passwords.
-DigiCert employees are required by policy to create non-dictionary passwords with at least eight characters and one number/special character and mixed case letters.
+DigiCert employees are required by policy to create non-dictionary, alphanumeric passwords with a minimum length.
+DigiCert requires that passwords to workstations be changed on a regular basis.